 Loan officers understand that not everyone has perfect credit or crystal-clear financial records and they also know that the unexpected can happen in the months before you apply for a mortgage.

-These experts stress that it’s important to call your lender if you run into a situation that could impact your ability to get approved for a loan.
-Whether your car dies, you have to take on a bit more credit card debt, or you start a new job, it’s best to keep your loan officer in the loop to minimize the impact of these potential financial changes.
+These experts stress that it’s important to call your mortgage consultant if you run into a situation that could impact your ability to get approved for a loan.
+Whether your car dies, you have to take on a bit more credit card debt, or you start a new job, it’s best to keep your mortgage consultant in the loop to minimize the impact of these potential financial changes.

 Ready to apply for a mortgage?